CentagonX/ai-copilot/README.md

 # xpilot

-A library to build custom LLM, agents, and natural language querying infrastructure
+A library to build custom LLMs, agents, and natural language querying infrastructure